 Computer vision syndrome is also known as digital eye strain.
 This condition occurs when you spend an excessive amount of time in front of your computer, tablet, or phone.
-Fortunately, the professionals at Monroe Family Eyecare Associates can help treat the problem.
+Fortunately, the professionals at Monroe Family Eyecare can help treat the problem.

 What Are the Symptoms of Computer Vision?